rhboot/shim-review/docs/reviewer-guidelines.md

       **FAIL**.

-   1. Patches applied from upstream should be obvious and easy to identify, whether in shim or grub or kernel.
+   1. Patches applied from upstream should be obvious and easy to identify, whether in shim or grub or systemd-boot or kernel.
 If this causes you to spend massively more effort in reviewing, then that is bad of course.
 Mention this kind of thing, and explain what the developer could do to make our lives (and hence their lives!) easier here.

    1. Not providing a Dockerfile that works, or one that makes it hard for you to see what's going on.